Updated: Apr 30

 1) Synthetic hormones are not real hormones, and women need real hormones.

 In order to realise our full potential in a male-dominated world, we women need all the help we can get.
 Agreed?!
-So why wouldn’t we want to harness the magnificent power of our female hormones, oestrogen and progesterone?
-(NB: I warned you I felt strongly about this!)
+So, why wouldn’t we want to harness the magnificent power of our female hormones, oestrogen and progesterone?

 Natural oestrogen (mainly oestradiol, but also oestrone) builds bone, strengthens muscle, slows aging, raises libido, energy and confidence, improves blood sugar regulation and boosts serotonin, which is important for mood and sleep.
 It also regulates over a thousand genes, making it one of our most crucial hormones.

-Synthetic or xenoestrogens (ethinylestradiol in birth control but also chemicals found in pesticides, plastics, processed food etc.) are not actually even hormones.
+Synthetic oestrogens or xenoestrogens (ethinylestradiol in The Pill but also chemicals found in pesticides, plastics, processed food etc.) are not actually even hormones.

 Ethinylestradiol potentially causes insulin resistance in women, leading to weight gain and setting the stage for diabetes, cardiovascular disease and polycystic ovarian syndrome later on in life.